vrjuggler/vrkit/IOV/trunk/README.txt

     mingw_ffmpeg: The path to the FFmpeg installation.
 If using MSYS, a likely value is C:\MSYS\1.0\local (/usr/local in the eyes of MSYS).

-* FFmpeg from ffdshow

-Compiling FFmpeg from the ffdshow source is much, much simpler than building FFmpeg and its dependencies using MinGW and Cygwin.
-Get the ffdshow source from SourceForge and open the appropriate Visual Studio solution for libavcodec in the src\ffmpeg directory.
-Build the Win32 and/or x64 Release targets.
-Once it is built, there will be a libavcodec.lib static library in the ReleaseWin32 and/or Releasex64 directory.

-The issue at this point is that this version of FFmpeg does not appear to have a proper installation mechanism.
-To install it, copy all the header files in src\ffmpeg\libavcodec, src\ffmpeg\libavformat, and src\ffmpeg\libavutil to a location such as X:\ffmpeg\include\ffmpeg.
-Copy the appropriate libavocdec.lib to X:\ffmpeg\lib.
-Then, edit any header files in X:\ffmpeg\include\ffmpeg that include other FFmpeg headers relative to the libavcodec, libavformat, and/or libavutil directory to remove the directory prefix.
-For example, if a file contains the following:

-   #include "libavodec/avcodec.h"

-change it thusly:

-   #include "avcodec.h"

-Once this FFmpeg build is installed, then the option that must be given to the scons command to build vrkit is the following:

-   ffdshow_ffmpeg: The path to the FFmpeg installation as built from ffdshow.
-                   From the example path above, this would be X:\ffmpeg.

 Building on Mac OS X
 ====================